Transportation Serving Federal and Tribal Lands

 |Department of Defense|

-Federal lands have many uses.
-These include facilitating national defense, recreation, range and grazing, timber and minerals extraction, energy generation, watershed management, fish and wildlife management, and wilderness.
+Federal lands have many uses, including national defense facilitation, recreation, education, livestock grazing, timber and minerals extraction, energy generation and transmission, watershed management, fish and wildlife management, and wilderness.
 These lands are also managed to protect natural, scenic, scientific, and cultural values.
-In recent years, resource extraction and cutting of timber have been significantly reduced.
+In recent years, mineral extraction and timber cutting have been significantly reduced.
 At the same time, recreation use has significantly increased.
-Exhibit 11-3 summarizes annual recreation use and visits on Federal lands.
-Recreation on Federal lands is measured in recreation visitor days (RVD), which is equivalent to a 12-hour visit.
+Exhibit 12-3 summarizes annual recreation use and visits on Federal lands.
+Recreation on Federal lands is measured in recreation visitor days, equivalent to one 12-hour visit.

 |Department of Agriculture|